[?] Subscribe To This Site

 It is sad that, in the future, Malaysians and turtle lovers of the world may never get to see these beautiful creatures of God again in the beaches of the country, unless adequate and proper protection and conservation efforts are taken quickly and enforced rigidly.

-Ensuring the survival and resuscitation of these Malaysian sea turtle species is not just for their sake but ours too, because our pride as humans is at stake.
+Know that ensuring the survival and resuscitation of these Malaysian marine creatures is not just for their sake but ours too, because our pride as humans is at stake.

 We CAN do it.